 I started doing clearing of an old garden spot in early spring; the garden is located on the side of our hill which years ago my dad tiered out for gardening.
 Being that it been so long since I had a garden there was a lot of clearing to be done.
 This included cutting down small trees, clearing of blackberries, bamboo grass, honey suckle and several other weeds.
 Once I got the surface cleared off I had to dig out the roots.
 All of this was done with a shovel, rake and hoe.
 I don’t have a tiller and wouldn’t know how to work one anyway.
 This was absolutely exhausting work, but when we (my sister helped) got it finished I was so proud of the work.
 The next step was the planting.

-We started peas, cabbage, green beans, onions, potatoes and radishes directly in the ground.
 And Yellow squash, zucchini, tomatoes, cucumbers, peppers and butternut inside to be planted at a later date.

 Here is what I learned about cabbage and radishes.